 Evaluation of the Board and individual Directors is carried out to determine effectiveness and performance of the Board and the Directors’ continued independence and capacity.
 The criteria against which effectiveness is considered is aligned to the strategy and business plans of the Company.

-This evaluation of Board performance is co-ordinated and led by the Chair.
+The annual evaluation of Board performance is co-ordinated and led by the Chair.
 The process includes peer appraisal, completion of questionnaires and discussions.
-The most recent evaluation was in March 2022.
+Succession planning for the Board is monitored and considered during the annual evaluation of Board performance.

 Promote a corporate culture that is based on ethical values and behaviours

-The Board assessment of the culture within the Group includes respect for all individuals, open dialogue and a commitment to maintain relationships with key stakeholders.
+The Board’s assessment of the culture within the Company is that there is respect for individuals, open dialogue and a commitment to building and maintaining stakeholder relationships.

 The Group takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings and relationships wherever they occur.
-The Company has adopted an anti-bribery and anti-corruption policy which provides guidance to those working for the Group on how to recognise and deal with bribery and corruption issues and the potential consequences.
-This applies to all persons working for the Group or on its behalf in any capacity, including employees at all levels, Directors, officers, consultants and agents.
+The Anti-Corruption and bribery policy provides clear guidance about recognising and handling potential bribery and corruption issues.
+This policy and approach applies to all persons working for the Group or on its behalf in any capacity, including employees at all levels, Directors, officers, consultants and agents.

 Maintain governance structures and processes that are fit for purpose and support good decision making by the Board

-Ultimate authority for all aspects of the Group’s activities rests with the Board with the respective responsibilities of the Non-Executive Chair and Chief Executive Officer as delegated by the Board.
+The ultimate authority for all aspects of the Company’s activities rests with the Board with the respective responsibilities of the Non-Executive Chair and Chief Executive Officer as delegated by the Board.

 Board Committees